aramiracle/connect_four_with_rl/README.md

 ```
 python main.py
 ```
+Also trained models are saved in saved_model directory.

 ### Testing the AI

-To evaluate the AI's performance against a random bot, use:
+To evaluate the AI's performance against a random bot, example of use:
 ```
-python test.py
+python test_dqn.py
 ```
 This script will simulate games and provide statistics on the AI's performance.